subhash012/QuantumCertify_Deploy/DEPLOYMENT_FIXES_SUMMARY.md

 ## Expected Results

-After redeployment:
+After redeployment with these critical fixes:

+1. ✅ **Python Package Installation**: `pip install -r requirements.txt` will execute properly
+2. ✅ **All Dependencies Available**: uvicorn, fastapi, pyodbc, and all required packages will be installed
-1. ✅ **ODBC Driver**: Application will use correct "ODBC Driver 18 for SQL Server"
+3. ✅ **ODBC Driver**: Application will use correct "ODBC Driver 18 for SQL Server"
-2. ✅ **Startup Testing**: Build logs will show detailed test results for each component
+4. ✅ **Startup Testing**: Build logs will show detailed test results for each component
-3. ✅ **Better Diagnostics**: More informative error messages if issues occur
+5. ✅ **Server Startup**: Python server will start without import errors
-4. ✅ **Health Endpoint**: Should respond correctly at `/health`
+6. ✅ **Health Endpoint**: Will respond correctly at `/health`
-5. ✅ **Database Connection**: Should connect to Azure SQL Server successfully
+7. ✅ **Database Connection**: Should connect to Azure SQL Server successfully

 ## How to Redeploy